plewis/plewis.github.io/phylogenetics/lab-rprobdist.md

     > help(plot)

 I nearly always want the lines in my plots to be thicker.
-Here is how to triple the thickness of the plotted line using the `lwd"` (line width) setting:
+Here is how to triple the thickness of the plotted line using the `lwd` (line width) setting:

     > plot(x,y,type="l", lwd=3)